FPriv/factom-harmony-connect-js-sdk/README.md

   entryHash: 'e0e2b7f7920ce25c20cf98c13ae454566e7cda7bb815b8a9ca568320d7bdeb93',
 });
 ```
 **Note:** The SDK allows for override values that were set in the instatiation of the SDK on a per-method call basis.
-To override desired parameters, you need to add `clientOverrides` to any properties that are part of the instantiated SDK class (`appId`, `appKey`, `baseUrl`, `automaticSigning`).
+To override the parameters that were set in the instantiated SDK class, you may specify any of the following properties in the calls where these properties apply:
+* `appId`
+* `appKey`
+* `baseUrl`
+* `automaticSigning`

 Example:
 ```js